Skip to main content

 • “The optimization is very good, too.”

-• “It did not seem to be as optimized as it could be; I didn’t encounter major performance issues like stuttering, but playing for just a short amount of time caused my computer to heat up as much as the significantly larger and more complex 'A Hat in Time', even on the lowest graphical setting.”
+• “It did not seem to be as optimized as it could be; I didn’t encounter major performance issues like stuttering, but playing for just a short amount of time caused my computer to heat up as much as the significantly larger and more complex 'A Hat in Time,' even on the lowest graphical setting.”

-• “Decent, but the optimization is really bad.”
+• “Decent, but really bad optimization.”

 • character development

-5 mentions Positive Neutral Negative
+6 mentions Positive Neutral Negative

 • “Great character development and story which rivals that of Tolkien's.”